Statistical properties of worm algorithms for two dimensional frustrated Ising models: Results

-We measured the probability distribution of return times $P(\tau_r)$ as a function of $\tau_r$ for $L=600$ on the triangular lattice and $L=288$ on the kagome lattice.
-Figs.~\ref{histvisited_l600_g_onlyj2},~\ref{histvisited_l600_m_onlyj2} show the return time distribution in the $T \rightarrow 0$ limit for the DEP and myopic worm algorithms respectively on the triangular lattice.
-Figs.~\ref{histvisited_l600_g_j1_j2},~\ref{histvisited_l600_m_j1_j2} show the distribution in the $T > 0$ power-law ordered phase for the DEP and myopic worm algorithms respectively on the triangular lattice.
-Fig.~\ref{histvisited_l288_k_j1_j2} shows the distribution in the $T>0$ power-law ordered phase for the myopic worm algorithm on the kagome lattice.
-In all these cases, we extract $\theta$ by fitting to a power-law form with exponent $1+\theta$.
+We measured the probability distribution of worm lengths $\tau_r$ (return times in the random walk language), $P(\tau_r)$, as a function of $\tau_r$ for $L=600$ on the triangular lattice and $L=288$ on the kagome lattice.
+Fig.~\ref{histvisited}(a) and \ref{histvisited}(b) show the return time distribution in the $T \rightarrow 0$ limit and at finite $T$ respectively for the DEP worm algorithm on the triangular lattice.
+The corresponding plots for myopic worm algorithm on the triangular and kagome lattices are shown in Fig.~SM.3 of the Supplemental Material.\cite{suppmat} In all these cases, we extract $\theta_\textrm{measured}$ by fitting the probability distribution of return times to a power-law form with exponent $1+\theta$.
+In these fits we leave out the finite-size effects encountered at large $\tau_r$.